Table of Contents

 According to Mighty Networks data, the average membership fee on their platform is $48 per month.
 You are probably leaving money on the table.

-Step 3: How Do You Convert Free Followers Into Paying Fans?
+How Do You Convert Free Followers Into Paying Fans?

-Here is the step-by-step conversion funnel:
+Here is the four-stage creator monetization funnel:

 1. Post free content publicly.
 Share your best insights, clips, or previews on your public channel or social media.
 This is your top-of-funnel.